foundry-rs/book/src/forge/differential-ffi-testing.md

     }
 }
 ```
-An address has previously been written to `address.txt`, and we read it in using the cheatcode.
+An address has previously been written to `address.txt`, and we read it in using the FFI cheatcode.
+This data can now be used throughout your test contract.

 ### Example: Differential Testing Merkle Tree Implementations
-[Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) are a cryptographic commitmentment scheme frequently used in blockchain applications.
-Their popularity means that there are a number of different implementations of Merkle Tree generators, provers, and verifiers.
-Often, Merkle roots and proofs are generated using a language like Javascript or Python, while proofs are verified on-chain in Solidity.
+[Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) are a cryptographic commitment scheme frequently used in blockchain applications.
+Their popularity has led to a number of different implementations of Merkle Tree generators, provers, and verifiers.
+Merkle roots and proofs are often generated using a language like Javascript or Python, while proof verification usually occurs on-chain in Solidity.

 [Murky](https://github.com/dmfxyz/murky) is a complete implementation of Merkle roots, proofs, and verification in Solidity.
-Its test suite includes differential tests against OpenZeppelin's Merkle proof verification implementation, as well as root generation tests against a reference JavaScript implementation.
+Its test suite includes differential tests against OpenZeppelin's Merkle proof library, as well as root generation tests against a reference JavaScript implementation.
 These tests are powered by Foundry's fuzzing and `ffi` capabilities.

 #### Differential fuzzing against a reference TypeScript implementation
 Using the `ffi` cheatcode, Murky tests its own Merkle root implementation against a TypeScript implementation using data provided by Forge's fuzzer: